Hodge ideals for the determinant hypersurface: Hodge module structure for local cohomology with support in maximal minors

 Writing $\ZA = \ZA_{n-1}$ for the complement of $U$ in $\XA$ and using the standard identification (\ref{eq:Rf+=loccoh}) with local cohomology, together with (\ref{eq:Dp-as-loccoh}), it follows that $\mc{H}^j(f_+\mc{O}_U^H)$ is non-zero only for $j=(n-p)\cdot(m-n)$, in which case its underlying $\D$-module is $D_p$.
 It follows that $\mc{H}^{(n-p)\cdot(m-n)}(f_+\mc{O}_U^H)$ is equal to $IC_{\ZA_p}^H$ up to a Tate twist, and the content of Theorem~\ref{thm:Rf+Hodge} is the determination of the constants $k'_p$.
 This is equivalent to finding the weights $w'_p$ of the Hodge modules $IC_{\ZA_p}^H(k'_p)$, because of the identity $w'_p = d_p - 2k'_p$ (see Section~\ref{subsec:Hodge-IC} and (\ref{eq:dp-cp})).
 We note that Theorem~\ref{thm:hodge-filtration-loccoh} is an immediate consequence of Theorem~\ref{thm:Rf+Hodge}, in light of the identification (\ref{eq:Rf+=loccoh}).

-Our strategy to prove Theorem~\ref{thm:Rf+Hodge} was explained in the Introduction: we factor $f$ as in (\ref{eq:factor-f}), and understand $\iota_+\mc{O}_U^H$ using the information for square matrices developed in Section~\ref{sec:hodge-det}; we then study $\pi_+$ using the Decomposition Theorem, as explained in Sections~\ref{subsec:decomp-detl} and~\ref{subsec:decomp-geom-origin}.
+As explained in the Introduction, our strategy to prove Theorem~\ref{thm:Rf+Hodge} proceeds as follows: we factor $f$ as in (\ref{eq:factor-f}), and understand $\iota_+\mc{O}_U^H$ using the information for square matrices developed in Section~\ref{sec:hodge-det}; we then study $\pi_+$ using the Decomposition Theorem, as explained in Sections~\ref{subsec:decomp-detl} and~\ref{subsec:decomp-geom-origin}.
 Based on these preliminaries, the completion of the proof of Theorem~\ref{thm:Rf+Hodge} is explained in Section~\ref{subsec:weights-loccoh}.